ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/basic-usage/object-lifetimes.md

 }
 ```

-In this case, we can no longer guarantee the transience of the object that is produced by the `CreateObject`
+The point here being that we can no longer **guarantee** the transience of the object that is produced by the
-method because we no longer know how the service is producing that object.
-All we can definitely say is that
+`CreateObject` method because we no longer know how the service is producing that object.
+All we can definitely
-we *definitely* execute the service's `GetObject` method every time we call `CreateObject`.
+say is that we *definitely* execute the service's `GetObject` method every time we call `CreateObject`.

 We will go into more depth about using delegates and expressions (and indeed custom targets) as we delve deeper
-into the Rezolver framework.
+into the Rezolver framework - but for now it's important to know that some targets produce inherently transient
+results, whereas some *might* do, but they equally might ***not***.

 ### Singleton